aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 ![Exports](/assets/images/deployment_steps/9_deployment.png)

-24. Repeat the steps above starting with step 7. for the rest of guidance stacks moving on to the next stack in the `deployment` folder (listed in Step 3. above)
+24. Repeat the steps above starting with step 7. for the rest of guidance stacks, moving on to the next stack source file in the `deployment` folder (listed in Step 3. above)

-***Important: Stacks 1-5  have input parameters that asks for the previously deployed stack names.
-If you modify the stack names from their default values, you will need to also update the parameters in each subsequent stack with the appropriate name so that the relevant services can be referenced.***
+***Important: Stacks 1-5  have input parameters that ask for the previously deployed stack names.
+If you modify the stack names from their default values in Step 3, you will need to also update the parameters in each subsequent stack with the appropriate name so that the relevant services can be referenced.***

 Below as in example of modified input parameters used for deployment of the `hpc-pc-cluster` stack: